 Singapore’s small and medium-sized enterprises (SMEs) are bearing the brunt of the Covid-19 pandemic-induced downturn.
-As many as 8,663 businesses in April this year, double the number in March.
+As many as 8,663 businesses closed closed The Business Times Over 8,500 business entities close shop in April; highest in recent years Read more in April this year, double the number in March.
 The number of new businesses formed in April—3,767—was also the lowest since 2013.
-SMEs are vital to the Singaporean economy, making up 99% of Singapore’s businesses….
+SMEs are vital to the Singaporean economy, making up 99% of Singapore’s businesses.

 Backs to the wall, Singapore’s SMEs see a saviour in alt lending companies